-In the event that any difference arising from the interpretation, application, administration or alleged contravention of this Agreement has not been satisfactorily settled under the foregoing Grievance Procedures, the matter shall then, by notice in writing given to the other party within 15 days of the date of receipt by the grievor of the decision of the College official at Step Two, be referred to arbitration.
+In the event that any difference arising from the interpretation, application, administration or alleged contravention of this Agreement has not been satisfactorily settled under the foregoing Grievance Procedure, the matter shall then be referred to arbitration, by notice in writing given to the College President or his/her designee within 15 days of the date of receipt by the grievor of the decision of the College official.

-32.03 A If a matter is referred to arbitration, the process contained in this Article shall apply or, by mutual agreement of the College and the Union Local, the process contained in Article 33, Expedited Arbitration Process, may be utilized.
-Any matter so referred to arbitration, including any question as to whether a matter is arbitrable, shall be heard by a Board of three arbitrators composed of an arbitrator appointed by each of the College and the Union and a third arbitrator who shall be Chair.
-The Chair shall be selected from the following panel:
+32.03 B If a matter is referred to arbitration, the process contained in this Article shall apply or, by mutual agreement of the College and the Union Local, the process contained in Article 33, Expedited Arbitration Process, may be utilized.

+Any matter so referred to arbitration, including any question as to whether a matter is arbitrable, shall be heard by a sole arbitrator selected from the following list: